 - Pick one or two areas to focus on.
 Cherrybrook and Sutherland are at opposite ends of the city and make it hard to get back and forth especially when apartment/house inspections are only 15 minutes.

 - Download, fill out and email back to the real estate agent showing the flat your application before you even leave for the inspection.
-The soon you get your application in the better, even sight unseen.
+The sooner you get your application in the better, even sight unseen.
 You can change your mind later it doesn’t really make a difference to the real estate agent as they usually have someone else lined up.
+Go to 1form.com to fill out just one application that you can submit to several real estate agents.
+Everyone I know uses 1form now when applying for an apartment in Sydney.
+It will make your rental search much easier and it’s accepted by most property management companies in Sydney.

 - Up your game by including proof of employment.Just a simple letter from employer stating when you started etc. It doesn’t have to be super official but should be on company stationery.
 Proof of an Australian bank account like your most recent bank statement is a nice bonus to send in too.
-Basically, your 100 point references ready to go.
+Basically, your 100 points references ready to go.
+I have listed out the 100 points ID reference documents here.

 - We had the same problem when we first arrived.
 Think almost everyone does.
 Our email campaign tip worked like a charm for us and has worked for other SMG readers too.
 I would give it a try.
 Also, use the meeting at the inspection as a way to network with the real estate agent.
 Write up a quick email just reminding them that you meet at such and such inspection and wanted to let them know that you are actively looking for something similar.
 Do they have anything coming up?
 What can you do to get your name on the top of their list of potential renters?